-My music has been on KCRW, MTV, Carson Daly, Netflix, CSI Miami, XBOX games, Pontiac & KMART ads; my work with Fitz & The Tantrums, Melanie Martinez, Duran Duran & Maejor has been in Spin, Complex, Interview, LA Times & The Wall Street Journal; as LUXXURY I've performed everywhere from LA to London, Mexico City to Madrid, & Berlin to Delhi, India.
+KCRW, MTV, Carson Daly, Netflix, CSI Miami, XBOX games, Pontiac & KMART ads have featured my music for Fitz & The Tantrums, Melanie Martinez & Goldroom, as have Spin, Complex, Interview, LA Times & The Wall Street Journal; as LUXXURY I've performed everywhere from LA to London, Mexico City to Madrid, & Berlin to Delhi, India.

 But enough about me, let’s talk about you!